 This is just a bit of fun.
 My daughter tells me they would probably not have had folding tables in Medieval times, so this is probably not for the re-enactors.
 One day I might re-make the leg attachment to be more authentic, but for now I was in experimenting mode.
+If you happen to like this lovely piece of wood but would prefer it with different legs, let me know.

 I had this really nicely-marked piece of oak, from the top of an old nest of tables.
 I couldn't bear to cut it to make a stool, so I decided to make a little individual table.